WebSocket Transport

 Wire protocol

-Section titled “Wire protocol”beryl uses the Phoenix wire protocol — a JSON array format:
+Section titled “Wire protocol”Pass wire.phoenix_codec() to beryl.config to use the Phoenix JSON array format:

 |---|---|---|